OfficeDev/TrainingContent/SharePoint/SharePointFramework/04 Deploying SharePoint Framework components to production/Lab.md

 	````

 4. Save the file.

+### Update the HelloWorld package in the SharePoint app catalog ###
-5. Switch to the **Command Prompt** window.
+1. Switch to the **Command Prompt** window.
+End the **gulp serve** task by pressing **Ctrl+C**.
 Make sure you are still in the **helloworld-webpart** directory.
-6. End the **gulp serve** task by pressing **Ctrl+C**.
-7. Package the solution again by executing the following commands:
+2. Package the solution again by executing the following commands:

 	````shell
 	gulp bundle --ship
 	gulp package-solution --ship
 	````

-8. Upload the web part resources to the SharePoint folder you created and configured as the CDN Origin.
+3. Upload the web part resources to the SharePoint folder you created and configured as the CDN Origin.

 	> **Note:** The web part resources are all the files in the &lt;helloworld-webpart directory&gt;\temp\deploy folder, except the &lt;your-webpart-guid&gt;.json file.

-9. Upload the updated solution package to your App Catalog be repeating the steps in the [Deploy the HelloWorld package to app catalog](#deploy-the-helloworld-package-to-a-sharepoint-app-catalog) section.
+4. Upload the updated solution package to your App Catalog by repeating the steps in the [Deploy the HelloWorld package to app catalog](#deploy-the-helloworld-package-to-a-sharepoint-app-catalog) section.

 	> **Note:** Because you already deployed the package, you will be prompted if you want to replace the existing package.
 Choose **Replace It**.